MrSiddu73/aws-resume-parser-lambda/README.md

 # 🎯 RESULT

 This EC2-built layer **will ALWAYS work** — because it uses Linux binaries exactly like Lambda.

-Got it — **if CloudShell is not working, we will still fix it 100%**.
-There are *two alternative methods* that work even if CloudShell is broken:

 ---

 # ✅ **METHOD 3 — Use Docker on your Windows PC (if EC2 not possible)**